srslyashh/Portfolio/CS161_IntroToProgramming/assignment1_FortuneTeller/README.md

 ## Description
 A C++ program that predicts the user's future whether good or bad based on the user's input.

+## Command

+To run the program, enter the following command:

+    g++ assignment1.cpp

+Then:

+    ./a.out

 ## Requirements

 1. Write a program that has enough prompts for the fill in the blanks in the fortune.
 2. Must use at least 3 different types from 8 options: short, unsigned short, int, unsigned int, long, unsigned long, float, double.
 3. Print out the fortune with the (5 or more) blanks filled in.